Internal Guidelines used in processing claims

 Subsequent medical certificates should be submitted on a weekly basis for as long as the insured person is incapable of work.

-If the person is still incapable of work after 26 weeks, s/he may have an entitlement to Illness Benefit and/or Disablement Benefit.
-A letter to this effect is issued to him/her.
+If the person is still incapable of work after 26 weeks, they may have an entitlement to Illness Benefit and/or Disablement Benefit.
+A letter to this effect is issued to them.

-A person in receipt of Injury Benefit may be referred for examination by one of the Department's Medical Assessors to enquire on his/her incapacity for work.
+A person in receipt of Injury Benefit may be referred for examination by one of the Department's Medical Assessors to enquire on their incapacity for work.

 Incapacities are coded A, B, C or D on the computer system depending on the level of incapacity.
 Code A would refer to minor incapacities and Code D would refer to the most serious.
 Accordingly, as weekly certs are keyed in, the computer system selects the cases which are due for referral to a Medical Assessor.
 The incapacity code on the claim determines the cases for selection.
 (See separate guideline re "Medical Assessment").

-A Deciding Officer may also, if he thinks that there may be a particular reason for doing so, refer a case to a Medical Assessor.
+A Deciding Officer may also, if they think that there may be a particular reason for doing so, refer a case to a Medical Assessor.

 Assessment of Damages in Civil Cases

-In cases where a person brings a civil action against his/her employer for damages as a result of an occupational accident/disease, the amount of Injury Benefit paid can be taken into account in the assessment of these damages.
-The staff in the Section therefore regularly provide solicitors with details of the amounts paid to clients of theirs under the Scheme.
-Staff also attend court cases on such cases on occasion.
+In cases where a person brings a civil action against their employer for damages as a result of an occupational accident/disease, the amount of Injury Benefit paid can be taken into account in the assessment of these damages.
+The Department regularly provides solicitors with details of the amounts paid to their clients under the Scheme.